philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

     dispatch
 }
 ```
-With these, our test cases passes.
+With these, our test cases pass.

 #### Implementing subscribers/listeners

 [RxJS](https://github.com/ReactiveX) made popular the notion of subscribers.
 Where a subscriber is notified of data change over time.
 Likewise in Redux, we can implement subscriber to subscribe to the store to be notified of any change to the store or when an action is dispatched.

-In this case, listeners are regitsered using subscribe function and the listeners are notified/called when actions are `dispatch`ed.
+In this case, listeners are registered using subscribe function and the listeners are notified/called when actions are `dispatch`ed.
 Let's add a test case to assert that listener(s) are called when actions are dispatched:

 ```js
 // test/createStore.spec.js